Go advantages over Node-based framework for CRM development

 private async generateReport(client: Client): Promise<Report> {

-// This will block the event loop for CPU-intensive operations
+// This task will completely "occupy" the event loop.

 }